7 Days in Burundi

 Morning

-Kibira National Park exploration
+Kibira National Park waterfall trek

 Lunch